-T L1 902L Spring
+L1 902L Spring

 This course studies the basic principles of the structure, physiology, life cycles, taxonomy, ecology, and evolution of invertebrate and vertebrate animals.
+Credit: 4 hours - Three lecture and two lab hours per week.

 Prerequisite(s): Introduction to Biology-BIO 111 or Human Biology-BIO 115 or a strong background in high school biology